michaelwodka/blog/_posts/2018-08-27-how-to-create-and-host-a-website-for-free.markdown

 Now for my non-tech-savvy readers, if you ever heard of GitHub, you may think it's a service only for techie programmers.
 Now it's true that GitHub is huge in the software development world and is the de facto method to gain version control over your code, back up your software projects to the cloud, and share your code with other programmers.

-However, a little-known feature to GitHub is that it allows you to host your own personal website for free (no monthly fees, no startup fees, just **FREE**).
-It's done through [**GitHub Pages**](https://pages.github.com/), which is way to host a website directly on GitHub, and [**Jekyll**](https://jekyllrb.com/), a static-site generator that allows to covert plain text into feature rich web pages.
+However, a little-known feature of GitHub is that it allows you to host your own personal website for free (no monthly fees, no startup fees, just **FREE**).
+It's done through [**GitHub Pages**](https://pages.github.com/), which is way to host a website directly on GitHub, and [**Jekyll**](https://jekyllrb.com/), a static-site generator that allows to convert plain text into feature rich web pages.

 Now there is a bit of a learning curve to using GitHub and Jekyll.
 For example, you have to use the Command Prompt (Windows) or Terminal (macOS) to get the website started and make updates, but once you've done it a few times, it becomes very second nature.
 And if you're still thinking it's not worth it to learn, think about the $100-$400 you're spending per year to use Wix or Squarespace and whether you want that money back in exchange for a **FREE**, fully customizable, and more feature-rich website-building solution.

-Rather than explain step-by-step on how to set up GitHub Pages and Jekyll, I highly encourage you to watch the video above or follow [**GitHub Page's official instructions**](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).
+Rather than explain how to set up GitHub Pages and Jekyll step-by-step, I highly encourage you to watch the video above or follow [**GitHub Page's official instructions**](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).

 ----